Pennsylvania Prenuptial Agreement

 Unconscionability at Execution Only

-Courts review unconscionability only at signing, not at enforcement.
+Courts assess voluntariness and disclosure adequacy at signing, not at enforcement.
 Changed circumstances during marriage will not invalidate a valid prenup.

 Unconscionability Standard

-A prenup is invalid only if execution was not voluntary OR all three factors exist: (1) unconscionable at execution AND (2) no fair/reasonable disclosure without written waiver AND (3) challenging party lacked adequate knowledge of other's finances.
+A prenup is invalid only if execution was not voluntary OR all three factors exist: (1) no fair and reasonable disclosure AND (2) no written waiver of disclosure AND (3) challenging party lacked adequate knowledge of other's finances.
 Even highly one-sided agreements are upheld.

 Timing

 No statutory deadline exists, but recent Superior Court cases (Lewis v.
-Lewis 2020, 2023) suggest insufficient time to obtain counsel may constitute duress.
+Lewis, 2020; Orsini v.
+Orsini, 2023) suggest insufficient time to obtain counsel may constitute duress.
 Sign 60+ days before the wedding with 2-3 weeks review time to reduce challenge risk.
 Reach out to an attorney 4-6 months before the wedding.

 Independent Counsel